ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-autotune.rst

 ===============================
 AutoTune
 ===============================
 The AutoTune for tradheli is completely different from multicopter AutoTune.
-It can tune any combination of feedforward (ATC_RAT_XXX_VFF), the rate gains (ATC_RAT_XXX_P and ATC_RAT_XXX_D), or angle P gain (ATC_ANG_XXX_P).
+It can tune any combination of feedforward (ATC_RAT_XXX_FF), the rate gains (ATC_RAT_XXX_P and ATC_RAT_XXX_D), or angle P gain (ATC_ANG_XXX_P).
 The tuning for rate gains begins with finding the maximum allowable value for the rate gains and then tunes them.
 Knowing the maximum value enables the AutoTune feature to keep from creating an instability.

 Before you start AutoTune, you must: